MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

     You can still use the **Open in Excel** action to view data in Excel.

+- Use Invite External Accountant assisting setup guide.

+    You can add external user via Azure Portal and assign this user the External Accountant license.

 ### Manage technical support

 As a reselling partner, you must be the first line of support for your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] customers.
 You must set up your support contact information, and help the internal administrators troubleshoot any issues that users find.
 For more information, see [Managing Technical Support](manage-technical-support.md).